Undergraduate Programmes

 For Year 1 entry, applicants shall hold:

-A) In the Hong Kong Diploma of Secondary Education (HKDSE) Examination:
+A) in the Hong Kong Diploma of Secondary Education (HKDSE) Examination:

-- Level 2 or above in Mathematics;
+• Level 2 or above in two core subjects; and

-- Level 4 or above in English Language*
+• Level 4 or above in English Language*

-B) Equivalent qualifications (e.g. The International Baccalaureate (IB))
+B) Equivalent qualifications (e.g. The International Baccalaureate (IB) )

-Students will be considered if they have achieved a minimum of 80 UCAS tariff points from one of the following qualifications:
+Students will be considered if they have achieved a minimum of 104 UCAS tariff points from one of the following qualifications:

-- BTEC Extended Diploma
+• BTEC Extended Diploma

-- International Baccalaureate
+• International Baccalaureate

-- UAL Extended Diploma in Art and Design
+• UAL Extended Diploma in Art and Design

-- Access to HE Diploma
+• Access to HE Diploma

-- Equivalent EU or Non-EU qualifications
+• Equivalent EU or Non-EU qualifications

 For Year 2 entry, applicants shall:

-2. demonstrate English proficiency if their first language is not English with an overall IELTS 6.0 (or equivalent) with a minimum of 5.5 in each of the four skills.*^
+II) demonstrate English proficiency if their first language is not English with an overall IELTS 6.0 (or equivalent) with a minimum of 5.5 in each of the four skills.*^

 If applicants have completed prior qualifications or training where the award obtained is equivalent to the entry requirements then Accreditation of Prior Learning (APL) may be considered by UAL.
 Those applications will be considered on individual basis.